-This is a healthy, refreshing and quite good-looking soup.
+This is a healthy, comforting and quite good-looking soup.
 “Vellutata” means “velvety” in Italian, referring to the creamy consistency of the soup.
-I make it when I desperately need a nutritious and light meal in hardly any time.
+I make it when I need a nutritious and light meal in hardly any time.
 I often keep a bag of pre-washed spinach in the fridge, but a bag of good quality organic frozen spinach woudl be perfectly acceptable.

 - 1/2 kg (1 lb) spinach, cleaned